jacksight/xina520_official_jailbreak/FIXES.md

 This is a rare occurence that can happen with tweaks like BigSurCenter and CCSupport.
 - **Enable Safe Mode and Uninstall Your Tweak**: Reboot → Open XinaA15 → Tap `OpenJailbreak` → Tap `Cancel` to enter Safe Mode → Uninstall your tweak → Tap `ldrestart` in the XinaA15 app to exit out of safe mode.
 - **Reinstall the jailbreak environment**: Reboot → Open XinaA15 → Tap the gear icon (Settings) and enable `Reinstall the jailbreak environment` → Tap `OpenJailbreak` → Tap `OK` after it finished.

+# Tapping `Rebuild Icon Cache` in TrollStore deleted my jailbreak apps!
+This doesn't actually delete your apps, however it does make them disappear for a short period of time.
+- **Rebuild Icons in Saily**: Install & Open Saily → Tap the gear icon (Settings) → Scroll down and tap the arrow for `Rebuild Icons`
+- **Reinstall the Apps**: Open your package manager of choice → Find the missing apps → Reinstall the apps